-Additionally, in 2013, the Company's Corporate and Other segment purchased \$4.5 million of subordinated notes issued by a company that is substantially owned by the Bank Holding Company (the "Bank Affiliate").
+Net investment income for the three and six months ended June 30, 2014 includes \$76,000 and \$57,000, respectively, related to a \$5.6 million equity investment in a bank holding company ("Predecessor Bank Holding Company").
+The Company also holds \$4.5 million of subordinated notes issued by a company that was substantially owned by the Predecessor Bank Holding Company (the "Bank Affiliate").
 Interest on the notes, which mature on August 12, 2023, is fixed at 7.6% per annum.
-Interest income of \$86,000 was recognized on the notes for both the three months ended March 31, 2015 and 2014.
+Interest income of \$86,000 was recognized on the notes for both the three months ended June 30, 2015 and 2014.
+For both the six months ended June 30, 2015 and 2014, interest income of \$172,000 was recognized on the notes.

-On July 4, 2014, the Bank Holding Company merged with and into another bank holding company (the "Surviving Bank Holding Company").
-In exchange for its shares of the Bank Holding Company, the Company received \$354,000 in cash and \$6.4 million of common shares in the Surviving Bank Holding Company, and the realized investment gain on the exchange was \$1.4 million.
+On July 4, 2014, the Predecessor Bank Holding Company merged with and into another bank holding company (the "Surviving Bank Holding Company").
+In exchange for its shares of the Predecessor Bank Holding Company, the Company received \$354,000 in cash and \$6.4 million of common shares in the Surviving Bank Holding Company, and the realized investment gain on the exchange was \$1.4 million.
 The \$4.5 million of subordinated notes issued by the Bank Affiliate became debt of the Surviving Bank Holding Company.
 The common shares of the Surviving Bank Holding Company are publicly-traded, and the Company does not have significant influence over the Surviving Bank Holding Company.

 On December 19, 2014, the Company purchased a \$1.0 million certificate of deposit issued by the Surviving Bank Holding Company.
 The certificate of deposit, which matures on December 19, 2015, is carried as a short-term investment.
-Interest income of \$1,000 was recognized on this investment for the three months ended March, 31 2015.
+Interest income of \$2,000 and \$3,000 was recognized on this investment for the three months and six months ended June 30, 2015, respectively.

-The Chairman and Chief Executive Officer of the Company previously served as Chairman of the Bank Holding Company and the Bank Affiliate.
+The Chairman and Chief Executive Officer of the Company previously served as Chairman of the Predecessor Bank Holding Company and the Bank Affiliate.
 Effective July 4, 2014, the Company's Chairman and Chief Executive Officer became the Lead Independent Director of the Surviving Bank Holding Company.
-The Chairman and Chief Executive Officer of the Company is a former investor in the Bank Holding Company and is now an investor in the Surviving Bank Holding Company.
+The Chairman and Chief Executive Officer of the Company is a former investor in the Predecessor Bank Holding Company and is now an investor in the Surviving Bank Holding Company.

-Additionally, one of the Company's directors is a former investor in the Bank Holding Company and is now an investor in the Surviving Bank Holding Company.
+Additionally, one of the Company's directors is a former investor in the Predecessor Bank Holding Company and is now an investor in the Surviving Bank Holding Company.
 In addition, this director was a lender to the Bank Affiliate and is now a lender to the Surviving Bank Holding Company.
-The Company's Chief Financial Officer is a former investor in the Bank Holding Company and the Surviving Bank Holding Company.
+The Company's Chief Financial Officer is a former investor in the Predecessor Bank Holding Company and the Surviving Bank Holding Company.

-At March 31, 2015 and December 31, 2014, the Company's Corporate and Other segment held equity interests ranging from 2.7% to 33.3% in various LLCs that are managed by an affiliate of the Company's largest shareholder.
+At June 30, 2015 and December 31, 2014, the Company's Corporate and Other segment held equity interests ranging from 2.7% to 33.3% in various LLCs that are managed by an affiliate of the Company's largest shareholder.
+The total carrying value of these LLC investments was \$28.8 million and \$25.1 million at June 30, 2015 and December 31, 2014, respectively.
 The principal objective of the LLCs is capital appreciation and income generation from owning and operating renewable energy facilities engaged in wind and solar energy production.
 The Company's Chairman and Chief Executive Officer invested in certain of these LLCs.
-The equity method is used to account for the LLCs which are included in "other invested assets" in the accompanying condensed consolidated balance sheets.
+The equity method is used to account for the LLCs which are included in "other invested assets" in the accompanying consolidated balance sheets.